moment/luxon/docs/why.md

 What's the deal with this whole Luxon thing anyway?
 Why did I write it?
 How is it related to the Moment project?
 What's different about it?
 This page tries to hash all that out.

+## A disclaimer

+I should clarify here that I'm just one of Moment's maintainers; I'm not in charge and I'm not Moment's creator.
+The opinions here are solely mine.
+Finally, none of this is meant to bash Moment, a project I've spent a lot of time on and whose other developers I respect.

 ## Origin

 Luxon started because I had a bunch of ideas on how to improve Moment but kept finding Moment wasn't a good codebase to explore them with.
 Namely: